-All these questions and more are answered by using our Cost of Ownership tool and it will answer the simplest of all questions stopping you from owning a self-propelled sprayer...
-"Will it make me money?"
+All these questions and more are answered when using our Cost of Ownership tool.
+Plus, it will answer the most important question of them all: "Will a self-propelled sprayer make me money?"

-Understanding the inputs and costs
+Understanding inputs and costs

 Like all business decisions, you need to understand the costs associated with an investment in order to understand the benefits.
-Over the years, with the help of our customers and dealers, we have clearly defined the inputs and costs so that an apples-to-apples comparison can be made between your current application method and an SP sprayer.
+Over the years, with the help of our customers and dealers, we have clearly defined the inputs and costs so that an apples-to-apples comparison can be made between your current application method and self-propelled sprayer.

 The calculations often include the current ownership of a pull-behind sprayer, the hiring of custom applicators or both.
-In other words, it's not enough to calculate the cost of owning a SP sprayer, you have to factor all the costs associated with your current application method to make it apples-to-apples.
+In other words, it's not enough to calculate the cost of owning a self-propelled sprayer, you have to factor all the costs associated with your current application method to make it apples-to-apples.
 Our cost of ownership tool does this.
-So let's start looking at the inputs...
+So, let's start looking at the inputs: